 To increase your purchasing power, you need to earn rates of return that are above the rate of inflation.
 This can be very difficult to achieve by investing solely in bond mutual funds.

 Historically, stocks and real estate are investments (among others) that have provided returns above the rate of inflation.
 The tricky part is that those investments come without guarantees and can lose value depending on market conditions.

-These inflation protected bond mutual funds adjust their interest rates according to changes in the inflation rate.
+These inflation protected bond funds adjust their interest rates according to changes in the inflation rate.
 However, while these bonds are guaranteed against default, they are not guaranteed to lose value.

 Bond mutual funds are an important part of a diversified portfolio.
-But, they are not all created equal.
+But they are not all created equal.
 Investors need to learn more about these funds before they invest.
 There is much more to them than meets the eye.